(This article was updated on June 25, 2020 based on additional IRS guidance issued on June 18, 2020)

 With the recent enactment of the CARES Act and accompanying IRS guidance on coronavirus-related distributions, loans, and required minimum distributions from retirement accounts, Guideline is here to support you.
 The law has recently changed and we’ve put together this cheat sheet to help participants understand the changes and options that may be available if you are considering withdrawals from your 401(k) account during this difficult time.

 Coronavirus-related hardship distribution

-This distribution is available to qualified individuals who meet at least one of the following conditions:
+This distribution is available to qualified individuals up until December 15, 2020 who meet at least one of the following conditions:

 - being unable to work due to lack of childcare due to COVID-19;